 In 1967, Sir Charles Illingworth obtained permission from Tenovus, the Cancer Charity, to use the name ‘Tenovus’ in Scotland.
 He then gathered nine eminent Glasgow Citizens to support his aims - (making ten of us) to provide urgently needed equipment for medical research.

 1980’s and Onwards

 The emphasis has been to provide funding for young research staff and for innovative research projects carried out within Scottish Universities/Teaching Hospitals.

 Donors may, if they so wish, nominate a specific field of research and or geographic region.
-All projects are subject to approval by (a national) an independent National Scientific Advisory Committee.
-Regional Committees are based in Aberdeen, Edinburgh, Dundee and Glasgow, with District Committees in Glasgow and Paisley.
+All projects are subject to approval by an independent National Scientific Advisory Committee.
+Regional Committees are based in Edinburgh, Grampian, Strathclyde and Tayside.